sam-hosseini/freelancing-in-finland/README.md

   * Insurance offer available in ?
   * Online service available in ?

-I don't know if any provider is better than the other.
-Do you know which one is the best?
-Please send a pull request 💯

 ### Consider joining a union

 **What is it?** A union is an organization which can offer its members certain services at a much lower price and lobby the interests of its members with relevant authorities.